Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 Let's digest what just happened here.

-First of all, we're calling `Expression.Parameter` in order to construct a parameter expression.
+First, we're calling `Expression.Parameter` in order to construct a parameter expression.
 We will be able to use it to resolve the value of a particular parameter.

 Following that, we are relying on reflection to resolve a reference to the `string.IsNullOrWhiteSpace` method.
 We use `Expression.Call` to create a method invocation expression that represents a call to `string.IsNullOrWhiteSpace` with the parameter resolved by the expression we created earlier.
 To perform a logical "not" operation on the result, we're calling `Expression.Not` to wrap the method call.
 Incidentally, this expression constitutes the condition part of the ternary expression we're building.